Gifftybabe/alx-higher_level_programming/0x10-python-network_0/README.md

+## Python - Network

 Python provides two levels of access to network programming.
 These are –

 Low-Level Access: At the low level, you can access the basic socket support of the operating system.
 You can implement client and server for both connection-oriented and connectionless protocols.
 High-Level Access: At the high level allows to implement protocols like HTTP, FTP, etc.

----
 Term |	Description
----
 Domain |	The set of protocols used for transport mechanisms like AF_INET, PF_INET, etc.
----
 Type |	Type of communication between sockets
----
 Protocol |	Identifies the type of protocol used within domain and type.
-Typically it is zero
----
-Port |	The server listens for clients calling on one or more ports. it can be a string containing a port number, a name of the service, or a Fixnum port
+Typically it is zero Port |	The server listens for clients calling on one or more ports. it can be a string containing a port number, a name of the service, or a Fixnum port
----
 Hostname |	Identifies a network interface.
-It can be a
+It can be
----

             - a string containing hostname, IPv6 address, or a double-quad address.
             - an integer
             - a zero-length string